kimberly-0/electron-reactjs-text-formatter/README.md

 # Text formatter

-This desktop app is built with **Electron** and **React** and was created to solve a real-world business problem.
+This desktop app is built with **Electron** and **React** and was created to solve a real-world problem.
 It can format large texts within seconds, which was previously achieved by manually typing every word.
 The app has enabled processes to be more efficient and less time-consuming.

 ## Preview